Who We Are

 Jennifer L. Berlinghoff, M.S.

-Miss Berlinghoff is an Environmental Scientist specializing in coastal GIS analyses involving shoreline interpretation and mapping, wetland and bathymetric change, littoral sediment budget evaluations, and wetland loss and damage assessment.
+Miss Berlinghoff is a Senior Environmental Scientist specializing in coastal GIS analyses involving shoreline interpretation and mapping, wetland and bathymetric change, littoral sediment budget evaluations, and wetland loss and damage assessment.
 She has been involved in a broad range of regional geomorphic change projects using GIS and remote sensing software, as well as researching and compiling shoreline and bathymetric surveys, including GPS and Lidar surveys, for evaluating coastal sedimentation processes in beach and wetland environments throughout the northern Gulf of Mexico.
 She also has participated in various field data collection efforts for wetland projects in southern Louisiana.

 Matthew B. Doelp, M.C.E., E.I.T.